Chickery's Travels

 Payment Info

 Now, you’ll need to enter your payment information.
 And just let me point out here that Bluehost does have a guarantee.
-Full refunds are available in the first 30 days (minus the cost of domains if cancelled after 3 days) and you can get a prorated refund at any time.
+Full refunds are available in the first 30 days (minus the cost of domains if canceled after 3 days) and you can get a prorated refund at any time.

 BlueHost Payment Screen